Lecture XXXV (Nr. 0456)

 Transcript

 [451] It is what Prof. [Herbert] a, in his book which I quoted already in the beginning of these lectures, [called] Eros and Civilization--the lack of b in our relationship to work and the products of our work, to which he draws, very intensively, our attention.
-One can have eros towards work, and if one has this, a chair one makes can be a symbol of c eternal meaning, by the form which it gets, which is not only honest--determined by the purpose--but also an image of the
+One can have eros towards work, and if one has this, a chair one makes can be a c of d eternal e, by the f which it gets, which is not only honest--determined by the purpose--but also an image of the

 we are spoken at immediately.
-Now that is another side of the ideal of e which has RUINED our relationship to the technical transformation of reality.
-And as some of you know, I feel the worst of this is if this dishonest method is applied to religious f, g buildings, church furniture and other things, and the whole realm of religious art.
-[The] lack of h [is] replaced by the forms created by the great eros of the past, which if we simply copy it, we make it into an object [about] which we CANNOT feel anything of what former centuries felt about what THEY did, about their eros relationship.
+Now that is another side of the ideal of i which has RUINED our relationship to the technical transformation of reality.
+And as some of you know, I feel the worst of this is if this dishonest method is applied to religious j, church buildings, church furniture and other things, and the whole realm of religious art.
+[The] lack of k [is] replaced by the forms created by the great eros of the past, which if we simply copy it, we make it into an object [about] which we CANNOT feel anything of what former centuries felt about what THEY did, about their eros relationship.